ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 `sudo apt update && sudo apt upgrade && sudo apt install tmux curl && v=v1.3.0; a=amd64; b=dcrinstall-linux-${a}-${v}; wget https://github.com/decred/decred-release/releases/download/${v}/${b}; chmod +x ${b}; ./${b}; ip=$(curl icanhazip.com); echo "tmux new -d -s dcrd 'dcrd --externalip=${ip}' & tmux new -d -s dcrwallet 'dcrwallet --enablevoting --promptpass' & tmux attach -t dcrwallet" > ~/decred.sh && chmod +x decred.sh && echo "PATH=~/decred:$PATH" >> ~/.profile && source ~/.profile`

-You may want to change the `v=v1.3.0` to the latest version if a newer one has been relased and `a=amd64` to whatever CPU architecture your VPS is using.
+You may want to change the `v=v1.3.0` to the latest version if a newer one has been released and `a=amd64` to whatever CPU architecture your VPS is using.

 Start everything:

 `./decred.sh`

 The first time you do this the blockchain will be downloaded, I would wait until that process is complete before continuing.
 You can check what the latest block is on [dcrdata](https://explorer.dcrdata.org/).
-Then you can moitor the download progress by doing `tmux attach -t dcrd`.
+Then you can monitor the download progress by running `tmux attach -t dcrd`.

 To detach from this session press `<CTRL>` + `<B>` and then `<D>` on your keyboard.